Managing Clothes Moths in the Home

-Regular vacuuming of the carpets and rugs including under furniture such as couches can help remove eggs and larvae over time.
+Regular vacuuming of the carpets and rugs including under furniture such as sofas or couches can help remove eggs and larvae over time.
 This keeps the population from accumulating and reduces the chances of damage.
-A crack and crevice tool to clean out the gaps around the edges of the rooms is extremely effective.
+A crack and crevice vacuum tool to clean out the gaps around the edges of the rooms is extremely effective.

 After completing the large amount of cleaning, freezing, and heating it would be wise to place all the clothing in insect-proof garment bags.
 Insects Limited provides garment bags that were designed and tested by entomologists specifically for clothes moth prevention.
 These will protect and prevent further attacks from moths that may have been missed or reintroduced into the home.
 Other small items may be placed in sealed bags or tight Tupperware-like containers.
 Make sure they are sealable on all sides and do not have ‘vents’.
 You should also be sure that there are no active larvae in these garments or clothing before sealing them up.
 Vacuum storage bags for clothes will also prevent moth entry.